axoflow/axosyslog-core-docs/content/filterx/filterx-comparing/_index.md

 ## String and numerical comparison

 You can use mathematical symbols as operators (like `==, !=, >=`), and based on the type of the arguments {{% param "product.abbrev" %}} automatically determines how to compare them.
-The logic behind that is similar to JavaScript:
+The logic behind this is similar to JavaScript:

 - If both sides of the comparisons are strings, then the comparison is string.
 - If one of the arguments is numeric, then the comparison is numeric.